[Khaan Quest 2025] An Army Engineer’s Journey in Mongolia

+FIVE HILLS TRAINING AREA, Mongolia – Amid the rumble of heavy machinery and sifting clouds of dirt, U.S. Army engineers work alongside their Mongolian counterparts to carve a new road through the rugged terrain.
+Moving tons of earth each day, the bilateral team is laying the groundwork for a paved highway that will support future training and mobility in the region by connecting the nearby military training installation to the closest highway, Tovchoo Road.
+Leading the American effort is 1st Lt.
+Bryan Albertson, an officer whose passions for cooking, traveling, and the outdoors shape his approach to leadership in the field.

-Photo of assortment of food, cooked by U.S. Army 1st Lt.
-Bryan Albertson, the executive officer assigned to 333rd Engineer Company, 365th Engineer Battalion, 302nd Maneuver Enhancement Brigade, 412th Engineer Command, September 5, 2024, in Hohenfels, Germany.
-(Courtesy caption)
+Albertson, the executive officer assigned to 333rd Engineer Company, 365th Engineer Battalion, 302nd Maneuver Enhancement Brigade, 412th Engineer Command, has served in the U.S. Army for over three years.
+During that time, he has been afforded the chance to work with a handful of non-commissioned officers who have helped guide his growth and development as a junior officer.

+“He has a very strong work ethic,” said Staff Sgt.
+Adam Bahrey, a horizontal construction engineer assigned to the 365th Engineer Battalion.
+“He was ambitious to learn about the equipment, the Soldiers’ tasks, and figuring out what tasks he and I worked together as platoon leader and platoon sergeant.”

+Albertson, from Harrisonburg, Virgina, has always loved the mountains.
+He spent much of his life camping in the Shenandoah Valley and spending time in nature or in the kitchen with his family.
+For him, the steppes of Mongolia are reminiscent of home.

 |Date Taken: